OnChainSurvivor/OnChainSurvivor/README.md

 ## 🤝Contributing🤝

-We welcome contributions from everyone!
+Contributions from everyone are welcomed!
 Here’s how you can help:

 1.  **Fork the Repository**: Click the "Fork" button at the top-right corner of this page.
 2.  **Create a New Branch**: